The Lurkers

 The Lurkers are a British punk rock band from Uxbridge, West London.
-They are notable for being the first group ever on Beggars Banquet Records for whom they released two albums, the first of which charted in the UK Albums Chart, while five singles also charted in the UK Singles Chart.
+They were the first group to be on Beggars Banquet Records for whom they released two albums, the first of which charted in the UK Albums Chart, while five singles also charted in the UK singles chart.

 Career

-The Lurkers formed late in 1976, the original line-up consisting in Pete Stride on guitar, Pete "Manic Esso" Haynes on drums, Pete "Plug" Edwards on vocals and Nigel Moore on bass.
+The Lurkers formed in 1976, originally consisting of Pete Stride on guitar, Pete "Manic Esso" Haynes on drums, Pete "Plug" Edwards on vocals and Nigel Moore on bass.
 Edwards was replaced by Howard Wall after a few rehearsals, with him becoming the band's road manager.
 Stride was the band's main songwriter.
 The band played their first gig at Uxbridge Technical College in December supporting Screaming Lord Sutch to an audience of 10.
 The band were one of the early punk bands that played live in the first few months of the Roxy Club in London.
 Moore was swiftly replaced by Arturo Bassick.
 They supported The Jam in February 1977, Eater in March, and Slaughter & The Dogs in April.

 The Lurkers recorded four sessions at Maida Vale Studios for John Peel at BBC Radio 1, between 1977 and 1979.
 Their debut single "Shadow", the first release on Beggars Banquet Records, was voted by John Peel's listeners as twelfth best track of the year in 1977's Festive Fifty. with "Love Story", the B-side, at number 31.
 Bassick left the band after this first single, and was replaced by former Saints member Kym Bradshaw, who left before the recording of the third single, 1978's "Ain't Got a Clue"/"Ooh, Ooh I Love You" which saw the return of Moore to the band.
-That single was their biggest hit, reaching No. 45 on the UK Singles Chart.
+That single was their biggest hit, reaching No. 45 on the UK singles chart.